 Directors and the Board Committees have the right in connection with their duties and responsibilities to seek independent advice at the Group's expense.
 Prior approval of the Chairman is required, but this will not be unreasonably withheld.
 Where appropriate, directors share such advice with the other directors.

-Principle 3 - Act ethically and responsibly
+Principle 3 - Instill a culture of acting lawfully, ethically and responsibly

 Code of Conduct and Values